Paul-Guerra/text-marker/README.md

 If any middleware throws and error Text Marker will stop executing all middleware and apply the provided token rules using the **original** text supplied to the parse function.

 See the [middleware example](https://github.com/Paul-Guerra/text-marker/blob/master/examples/middleware.html) for more details

+## Custom Attributes
+The keyword, block and range rule functions accept an optional third arguments.
+It is expected to be an object.
+If the setAttributes property is a function, it will be passed a regular expression match result.
+The return value of that function will be assigned to the node attributes property.
+This can be useful for relating metadata to a node.